 When you’re trying to conceive a child, there are few possibilities you’re unwilling to explore to make your dream come true.
 The road to overcome infertility issues can be a long and difficult one, and as such, we’ll bet you’re always in search of another way to look at things, in the hopes of finally identifying a viable solution.

-One such opportunity for answers may lie in the role hormone levels play in it all.
+One such opportunity for answers may lie in the role hormone levels play in infertility.
 After all, given their natural proximity in bodily function, one might assume that the connection is strong enough to be exploited for the purposes of conception.
 However, the inner workings of the female reproductive system are exceedingly complex.
 So let’s take a closer look at the link between hormone levels and infertility.

 The Role of Hormones